rodneyshupe/Cookbook/Recipes/SoupsAndStews/SmokedPaprikaAndRutabagaBisque.rst

 Directions
 ----------

-1. Melt butter in a large pot over medium heat.
-Once butter foams, add onion and celery, and season generously with salt.
-Cook, stirring occasionally, until vegetables are tender but not browned, about 5 minutes.
+1. Melt the butter in a large pot over medium heat.
+When the butter foams, add the onion and celery and season generously with salt.
+Cook, stirring occasionally, until the vegetables are tender but not browned, about 5 minutes.
-2. Add rutabaga and broth, bring to a boil, then reduce heat to low and simmer until rutabaga is tender when pierced with a fork, about 30 minutes.
-Add half-and-half, paprika, and white pepper and stir to combine.
+2. Add the rutabaga and broth and bring to a boil, then reduce the heat to low and simmer until the rutabaga is tender when pierced with a fork, about 30 minutes.
+Add the half-and-half, paprika, and white pepper and stir to combine.
-3. Allow soup to cool slightly, then puree in a blender until smooth.
+3. Let the soup cool slightly, then puree it in a blender until smooth.
 (You will have to do this in batches.)
 Taste and season with more salt and white pepper as needed.